tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <details>
 <summary>What is the difference between linear regression and logistic regression?</summary>

 Though both use regression techniques, linear and logistic regressions are designed for two different types of data.
-If the values you are predicting are continuous then linear regression is the correct model.
-If your values are categorical then logistic regression is the correct model.
+If the values you are predicting are continuous, then linear regression is the correct model.
+If your values are categorical, then logistic regression is the correct model.
 </details>

 <details>